 - Rice - You can use any white rice you have on hand - Basmati, Sona Masoori, Ambe Mor, or Kali Jeera for a soft, comforting texture.
 You can also substitute rice 1:1 for quinoa.

-- Turmeric – for the signature warm golden color and earthy flavor of khichdi.
+- Spices - Mustard Seeds, cumin seeds, and turmeric add a subtle nutty flavor and earthy aromas to the khichdi, while turmeric adds the signature warm golden color and earthy flavor of khichdi.

 How to Make Protein Oats Khichdi